MycophobiaSC/mimikko_tl/README.md

 # mimikko_tl
-TL of chinese starsector mod
+TL of chinese starsector mod by SAVEmedley and Simeng